The following columnists are published authors and experts in their respective fields.

 Janice Alonso, The Writer Within

 Janice Alonso earned her BA in English from Georgia State University and her MA in English from the University of South Florida.
 She has taught writing and literature in grades three through college level and has volunteered for several adult literacy programs.
-Using her experience from 225 plus published works in the Christian, literary, mystery, Sci-fi, and children’s markets, she conducts writing workshops and speaks to groups about writing.
+Her work has appeared in Christian, literary, mystery, Sci-fi, and children’s periodicals, anthologies, and e-zines.

 Ann Hite, What Inspires You?